 - Landmark College creates Training Institute for Educators, the precursor to the Landmark College Institute for Research and Training.

 - Fine Arts Building purchased.

 - Publication of Teaching a Study Skills System That Works!

-- Lynda J. Katz, Ph.D. inaugurated 3rd president.
+- Lynda J. Katz, Ph.D. inaugurated as the College's 3rd president.

-- Phi Theta Kappa Honor Society Chapter begun.
+- Phi Theta Kappa Honor Society Chapter begins.

-- Eleanor Harner, founder of S.A.L.T.
-Program receives honorary Doctor of Humane Letters at Convocation.
+- Eleanor Harner, founder of the S.A.L.T.
+Program, receives honorary Doctor of Humane Letters at Convocation.

 - Landmark College sponsors Opening Our Gifts Conference.